Az-Neter/The-Universal-Tapestry/Games/It's a Wonderful World.md

 Through its vibrant characters, immersive storyline, and intricate gameplay mechanics, TWEWY invites players to explore the depths of their own psyche and tap into their inner potential.
 By using themes and symbols from various esoteric traditions, TWEWY teaches players the principles of magick and spiritual growth in a way that is engaging, accessible, and relevant to modern life.

-In this document, we will explore the occult and spiritual implications of TWEWY, analyzing its characters, themes, and gameplay mechanics to reveal the profound teachings hidden within this beloved game."
+In this document, we will explore the occult and spiritual implications of TWEWY, analyzing its characters, themes, and gameplay mechanics to reveal the profound teachings hidden within this beloved game.

 In TWEWY, 'Noise' refers to the main enemies that players must fight and defeat in order to progress through the game.
 Noise are supernatural creatures that are the product of negative human thoughts and emotions, and they come in a wide variety of shapes and sizes.